jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### Package based install

-**Deliverable:** Take screenshots of all succesful install of the software listed.
+**Deliverable:** Take screenshots of all succesfull installs of the software listed.

 #### GNOME Software Store